 As a member gets closer to retirement the member's pension pot is gradually moved into lower risk funds in order to provide capital protection.
 This is achieved via automated lifestyle switches over a three year switching period.
-This strategy aims to reduce the risk of a sharp fall in markets reducing the value of a member's pension pot as the member approaches retirement. • To offer to members a portfolio of assets at retirement that are appropriate for an individual intending to take their pension pot as cash.
+This strategy aims to reduce the risk of a sharp fall in markets reducing the value of a member's pension pot as the member approaches retirement.

+• To offer to members a portfolio of assets at retirement that are appropriate for an individual intending to take their pension pot as cash.

-At the selected retirement date, 100% of the member's assets will be invested in a cash fund.
+At the selected retirement date, 100% of the member's assets will be invested in a cash fund, which is the expected method of taking benefits given the nature of the membership.

-Policies in relation to the default option
+Policies in relation to risk management of the default option